SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/security_mechanisms/physicalLocationMechanism.md

-In order to ensure that user data stored in remote databases is safe and reliable, app developers for the cloud & mobile ecosystem are recommended to incorporate data *location physical mechanisms* for data centers.
+In order to ensure that user data stored in remote databases is safe and reliable, app developers for the cloud & mobile ecosystem are recommended to incorporate data *physical location mechanisms* for data centers.

 <table class="tg">
 <thead>